StateLibraryVictoria/metadata-clean-up/README.md

 #### process_marc_file.py

 Takes a MARC file as input.
 Splits the records into parent and many record directories, then calls the API to retrieve missing identifiers and writes the records to the parent directory.
-Iterates through the many records and updates the 100, 110, 260 and 264, overwriting the split many records with the new values and creating a logfile of changes.
+Iterates through the many records and performs the following:

-**Next steps**
-- output updated records to single file
-- validate with MarcEdit
-- create unit tests for related processes
+- replaces 1xx, 260/264, 6xx, 7xx, 8xx from parent record.
+- fixes indicators.
+- fixes 655 trailing punctuation on $2 gmgpc subject headings.
+Requests user input for output filename and creates a MarcEdit validation report in the same direcotry.

+### In development scripts

 #### run_call.py